NewcastleRSE/beeing-human-web/src/routes/(sections)/literature/bees-early-modern-soundscape/bees-early-modern-soundscape.md

 book synthesises a great number of earlier texts, including the work of Thomas Muffet on honeybees whose work Topsell must have had access to because he extensively paraphrases it in his 1608 *The Historie of Serpents*.
-Muffet's treatise on insects, itself syncretizing multiple sources, is believed to have been completed by about 1590 when it was being prepared for publication.
+Muffet's treatise on insects, itself syncretising multiple sources, is believed to have been completed by about 1590 when it was being prepared for publication.
 These plans fell through, though, and it was eventually published posthumously in Latin as *Insectorum sive